-In accordance with Article VIII, Section 2, of the Amended and Restated Bylaws of the Association for Jewish Studies, Inc., as revised on July 28, 2020, the Board of Directors resolves to establish the following Committees of the Corporation and committee-related guidelines:
+In accordance with Sections 1-4, of the Amended and Restated Bylaws of the Association for Jewish Studies, Inc., as revised on January 23, 2022, the Board of Directors resolves to establish the following Committees of the Corporation and committee-related guidelines:

-The AJS seeks diverse participation in its committees.
-The make-up of these committees should reflect the overall diversity of the association’s membership.
-Whenever possible, the AJS should post open calls to the membership for nominations or self-nominations to committee membership.
+The AJS seeks diverse participation in its committees and task forces.
+The make-up of these committees and task forces should reflect the overall diversity of the association’s membership.
+The AJS will post open calls to the membership for nominations or self-nominations to committee membership.

 The AJS strongly encourages involving as many members as possible in its committees.
 Unless there are extenuating circumstances, no member should serve in more than two capacities simultaneously.
 Unless otherwise determined by resolution of the board due to specific circumstances, the maximum length for a term of service on a committee is two years and service on the same committee is limited to two consecutive terms.

 The Committee on Sexual Misconduct constitutes an accessible and trained body that answers inquiries, facilitates the resolution of informal complaints, and hears formal complaints of sexual misconduct fairly and expeditiously in accordance with the AJS Sexual Misconduct Procedures.
 The committee consists of a chair; a secretary; a team of up to 6 ombuds team members, and a group of up to 12 core members.
-The President appoints the chair and the secretary and also appoints a current member of the Board to serve as liaison to this committee.
+The Board appoints the committee chair and secretary upon recommendation from the Executive Board, and the President appoints a current member of the board to serve as liaison to this committee.
 Due to the unique nature of service on this committee and the training required for carrying out the AJS Sexual Misconduct Procedures, the term of service for the chair and secretary is three years, with the possibility renewal for a second consecutive term.
 To ensure sufficient numbers and training of ombuds and core members, the chair will appoint ombuds and committee members for a minimum of two years, with the possibility of annual renewal, in accordance with the AJS Sexual Misconduct Procedures.

 Division chairs organize scholarly sub-divisions within the organization and oversee the selection process for proposals submitted in their respective divisions.
 Division chairs meet collectively as the Divisional Leadership Committee once a year and communicate regularly with the Vice President for Program, especially during the call for papers and paper selection process.
-The Vice President for Program chairs the Divisional Leadership Committee and selects one or two chairs for each division in consultation with outgoing division chairs.
+The Vice President for Program chairs the Divisional Leadership Committee and selects one or two chairs for each division after making a public call to the membership for nominations or self-nominations.
 Divisional leadership appointments should be staggered so that roughly half of the chairs are appointed each year.

 As stated in the bylaws, the Vice President for Publications nominates the editors of AJS Review and AJS Perspectives, to be approved by the Board.
 Each publication should have two main editors, selected in tandem.
 Each publication may also have one or more section editors (e.g., book review editors) whose appointment by the Vice President for Publications is not subject to Board approval and whose terms will generally not coincide with those of the main editors.
-Due to the nature of editorial work, both main and section editors serve for four-year terms.
+Due to the nature of editorial work, both main and section editors serve for four-year terms, with new editors of AJS Perspectives overlapping with the outgoing editors for at least one full issue cycle.
 Editors may not serve two consecutive terms in the same role; in the event of a failed search for a successor, however, the Vice President for Publications may extend the current editor’s term on an annual basis.
 The Vice President for Publications appoints incoming editors in consultation with continuing and outgoing editors.
 Selection criteria should include diversity and vision as well as pertinent skills and experience.
-When possible, incoming editors should be selected several months before assuming their responsibilities so that they can shadow the outgoing editors.
+Incoming editors should be selected several months before assuming their responsibilities so that they can shadow the outgoing editors.

 The main editors of AJS Review serve as the co-chairs of the AJS Review Committee, and section editors of AJS Review serve as members of that committee.
 The main editors of AJS Perspectives serve as the co-chairs of the AJS Perspectives Committee, and section editors of AJS Perspectives serve as members of that committee.
 The co-chairs of each committee will also select additional committee members, known as editorial board members, in consultation with the Vice President for Publications.
 Due to the nature of editorial work, editorial board members serve three-year terms; roughly a third of the editorial board members should be appointed each year.
 Editorial board members may not serve more than two consecutive terms in that role, but current editorial board members may become main or section editors and outgoing editors may become editorial board members.